NCA Values Heath and Wellness

 Vision or hearing difficulties

-The school nurse will work with you, your child’s physician, and other school personnel to meet special health needs in school so that your child may benefit from educational program.
+The school nurse will work with you, your child’s physician and other school personnel to meet special health needs in school so that your child may benefit from an educational program.
 You must prove a note from the doctor for activity restriction due to an injury or illness.

 Updating phone numbers and email addresses so she can always reach you

 Sharing if there is an event at home or in the family that may impact your child at school, such as military deployment, business trips, birth, or death of a family member, or of a beloved pet.